10 Early Signs of Heart Disease in Females You Shouldn't Ignore

 Identify Shortness of Breath as a Key Indicator

-Shortness of breath, or dyspnea, can be a concerning sign, whether it occurs during physical activity or even while resting.
+, or dyspnea, can be a concerning sign, whether it occurs during physical activity or even while resting.
 Many individuals with cardiovascular conditions report this sensation, often accompanied by feelings of chest tightness or suffocation.
 Have you ever felt winded during activities that used to feel manageable?
 You're not alone.
 Research shows that women experience dyspnea more frequently than men, with about 27% of women reporting this symptom.

 The central node represents the main topic, while the branches show related areas of concern.
 Each branch highlights important statistics and implications, helping you see how they connect to the overall understanding of dyspnea.